Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 while the rest of the degrees of freedom is determined by the temperature $ T $.
-The coefficients $ \Gamma _ i $ only depend on~$ T $.
-Note that Eqs.~(\ref{dnNdt}), ~(\ref{dnLdt}) have the same form as Eqs.~(\ref{Nchange2}) and ~(\ref{BLchange2}).
-However, to arrive at Eqs.~(\ref{dnNdt}), ~(\ref{dnLdt}), no Boltzmann equation or $ S $-matrix was used, the only ingredient was the separation of time scales.
-Correspondingly, Eqs.~(\ref{dnNdt}), ~(\ref{dnLdt}) are valid to all orders in the SM coupling, and the coefficients include the effect of all possible processes.
+The coefficients $ \Gamma _ i $ depend only on~$ T $.
+Note that Eqs.~(\ref{dnNdt}) and (\ref{dnLdt}) have the same form as Eqs.~(\ref{Nchange2}) and ~(\ref{BLchange2}).
+However, to arrive at Eqs.~(\ref{dnNdt}) and (\ref{dnLdt}), no Boltzmann equation or $ S $ matrix was used: the only ingredient was the separation of timescales.
+Correspondingly, Eqs.~(\ref{dnNdt}) and (\ref{dnLdt}) are valid to all orders in the SM coupling, and the coefficients include the effect of all possible processes.

-While describing the simplest possible case, Eqs.~(\ref{dnNdt}), ~(\ref{dnLdt}) already display the general structure of all kinetic equations describing leptogenesis.
+When describing the simplest possible case, Eqs.~(\ref{dnNdt}) and (\ref{dnLdt}) already display the general structure of all kinetic equations describing leptogenesis.
 In general, the sterile neutrinos must be described by phase-space densities, depending not only on time but also on momentum.
-This is because relativistic effects can be important, and because the rates which change the momenta of sterile neutrinos are parametrically of the same size as for the change of number densities, so that one can not always assume kinetic equilibrium.
-Another generalization is that the densities turn into flavour-space matrices of densities, and that the spin of the sterile neutrinos has to be accounted for as well.
+This is because relativistic effects can be important, and because the rates that change the momenta of sterile neutrinos are parametrically of the same size as for the change of number densities, so that one cannot always assume kinetic equilibrium.
+Another generalization is that the densities turn into flavor-space matrices of densities, and that the spin of the sterile neutrinos has to be accounted for as well.